Jules Polonetsky

-Jules Polonetsky (born August 18, 1965) is an American lawyer and internet privacy expert from Brooklyn, New York, who currently serves as Chief Executive Officer of the Future of Privacy Forum.
-Polonetsky is co-editor of the Cambridge Handbook on Consumer Privacy, with co-editors Omer Tene and Evan Selinger.
+Jules Polonetsky (born August 18, 1965) is an American lawyer and internet privacy expert from Brooklyn, New York, who is Chief Executive Officer of the Future of Privacy Forum.
+He is co-editor of the Cambridge Handbook on Consumer Privacy, with co-editors Omer Tene and Evan Selinger.

 Education

 Polonetsky graduated from Yeshiva University and New York University School of Law.

 Career

-He began his career in 1989 as an associate for Stroock & Stroock & Lavan and later served as a district representative for United States Representative, Steve Solarz, from 1990 to 1992.
-From 1992 to 1993, Polonetsky served as a legislative aide to United States Representative, Charles Schumer.
+He began his career in 1989 as an associate for Stroock & Stroock & Lavan and later was a district representative for United States Representative, Steve Solarz, from 1990 to 1992.
+From 1992 to 1993, Polonetsky was a legislative aide to United States Representative, Charles Schumer.

 Polonetsky served in the New York State Assembly, from 1994 to 1997, representing southern Brooklyn.
 From 1998 to 2000, he served as commissioner of the New York City Department of Consumer Affairs.
 During this role, Polonetsky was responsible for ensuring that all consumer advertising and sales complied with City, State and Federal consumer protection laws.

-He served as the Chief Privacy Officer, first for DoubleClick from 2000 to 2002, and then for AOL.
+He was the Chief Privacy Officer, first for DoubleClick from 2000 to 2002, and then for AOL.
 During his time at DoubleClick, Polonetsky worked with clients to institute and supervise their privacy policies and ensure that they complied with data protection requirements of the company's world-wide subsidiaries.
 He also oversaw the company's government affairs activities and consumer-related advertising practices and was the company's spokesperson for comprehensive policy issues.